It's just about getting the most value out of your money!

 Coffee: Let’s say you buy a coffee every day and it costs you 3 USD.
 Maybe you could get a coffee, potentially even a better coffee, for 1.50 USD just by trying a few different places out.
 If you do, you still get your coffee, but you get more value out of your money and you will have more money in your pocket (by the end of the month it will be 45 USD more!).
 If you wanted to, you could of course eliminate this expense completely and just drink the free coffee in your office and you would have 90 USD more in your account by the end of the month instead.

 Eating out: If you have to go to the same place, see if there are any vouchers or deals for that specific restaurant that you want to go to and use them if available.
-If not and you still absolutely must go, try limit the amount of alcohol significantly as that tends to be the largest cost for most… Drinks can end up being half the bill and if you dine out once per month, that might be 30 USD (or much much more) in savings per week and no hangover from booze, nor the money thrown away!
+If not and you still absolutely must go, try limit the amount of alcohol significantly as that tends to be the largest cost for most… Drinks can end up being half the bill and if you eat out once per week, that might be 30 USD (or much much more) in savings per week and no hangover from booze, nor the money thrown away!
 That would be 1,560 USD per year and if you are in the 50% tax bracket, you would have to make an additional 3,120 USD of income to get this amount after tax.

-Grocery shopping: This is usually one of our biggest expenditures so if you are able to do something here, you can have much more money in your pocket!
+Grocery shopping: This is usually one of our biggest expenditures so if you are able to do something here, you can keep much more money in your pocket!
 I have written a quite extensive post about this one but the key point is that you can most likely find the exact same products in different stores at different prices.
 My comparison here in Sweden showed that the price difference of the exact same product was around 20%!!
-The only thing we had to do was to change the shop from which be buy our products.
+The only thing we had to do was to change store from which be buy our products.
 The average family in the US with two kids spends around 900 USD per month and if you can lower that cost by 20%, it would mean another 180 USD in your pocket every month!
 That is equal to 2,160 USD per year without changing what you eat!
 If you are in the 50% tax bracket, you would have to make an additional 4,320 USD of income to get this amount after tax.
 Check out the full post: Eat healthy stuff but be smart about it and pocket the difference!